-The European Research Council (ERC) project ChemLife, hosted at AMBER, Trinity College Dublin, invites applications for up to three doctoral fellowships.
-The PhD fellows will be supervised by Dr. Larisa Florea (principal investigator) and will be registered for the doctoral programme within TCD's School of Chemistry.
+The European Research Council (ERC) project ChemLife, hosted at AMBER, Trinity College Dublin, invites applications for one doctoral fellowship.
+The PhD fellow will be supervised by Dr. Larisa Florea (principal investigator) and will be registered for the doctoral programme within TCD's School of Chemistry.